 Pour two gallons (7.6 liters) of cool, clean water into the mix hopper.
-With the white hopper brush, scrub the mix hopper, mix level sensing probes and the outside of the agitator drive shaft housing.
+With the white hopper brush, scrub the mix hopper, mix level sensing probe and the outside of the agitator drive shaft housing.
 Using the double ended brush, brush clean the mix inlet hole.
+(See Figure 62.)

-Note: Do not brush clean the mix inlet hole while the machine is in the Wash mode.
+Note: Do not brush clean the mix inlet hole while the machine is in the WASH mode.

-With a pail beneath the door spout(s), touch the WASH key ☑/f.
+With a pail beneath the door spout,(s) open the draw valve and touch the WASH key .
+(See Figure 63.)

-Open the draw valve on the freezer door.
-Drain all the rinse water from the door spout, close the draw valve and touch the WASH key, \Box / cancelling the Wash mode.
+Drain all the rinse water from the door spout.
+Close the draw valve and touch the WASH key, accancelling the WASH mode.